schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 {% endraw %}
 ```

-Therefore, with this global `Auth` object we were able to get user credentials to make all HTTP requests and send the JWT token as part of the authorization header.
+With this global `Auth` object, I can program the front-end to get the JWT token from OAuth and pass it as part of the HTTP requests.
 You can see an example at the snippet below:

 ```javascript